 Mastectomy is surgery to remove the breast.
-The most commonly done mastectomies are called simple and modified radical.
-During these procedures, the chest muscle is not removed.
+The most common mastectomies are called simple (or total) mastectomy and modified radical mastectomy.
+During these procedures, the chest muscle under the breast is not removed.
 As a result, arm strength remains.
 Keeping the chest muscle also makes reconstruction easier.

-This type of mastectomy is usually done to treat invasive cancer.
-During the mastectomy the breast tissue and a strip of skin with the nipple is removed.
-Some of the axillary lymph nodes are also removed.
+This type of mastectomy is usually done to treat invasive cancer that has spread to the lymph nodes.
+During the procedure, the breast tissue and a strip of skin with the nipple are removed.
+Some of the lymph nodes under the arm are also removed.
+(These are lymph nodes in the arm pit.)
 The removed nodes are tested for cancer.
-Sometimes a surgical drain is placed to keep fluid from building up.
-This drain is removed 3–4 days after surgery.
-Modified radical mastectomy almost always requires a hospital stay.
-Based on the results of the surgery and follow-up tests, further treatment may also be needed.
+Sometimes a surgical drain is used to keep fluid from building up.
+This drain usually stays in for 1 to 2 weeks after surgery.
+Modified radical mastectomy almost always needs a hospital stay.
+Based on the results of the surgery and follow-up tests, more treatment may also be needed.

 Bleeding or infection